 # From tensorflow/research/object_detection jupyter notebook

-In your browser click on „object_detection_tutorial.ipynb“.
-Then navigate to „Cell“ in navigation bar and click on „Run All“.
-If everything is fine in short time you should see these nice photos:
+object_detection_tutorial.ipynb.
+Then navigate to „Cell“ in the navigation bar and click on "Run All".
+If everything is fine in a short time you should see these nice photos:

-In this short tutorial we learned what we need to download, files to get and rename to install TensorFlow object detection API.
-In the end we have prepared our files for further object detection tutorials.
+So, in this tutorial, we learned what steps we need to do to install TensorFlow object detection API.
+In the end, we have prepared our files for further object detection tutorials.